anaclumos/extracranial/Research/pages/Bad Interview Experience with Replo.md

 > Hey, isn't it good that both saved time since they already know it's not a match?

-No. If you're cold-emailing people, at least do some research beforehand on who you want to cold-email.
+No. If you're cold-emailing people, at least do some research beforehand on who you want to cold-[[Mail|email]].
 Don't reach out in the first place if you take my time seriously.
 Don't be like a 9-year-old boy who throws shit all around and sees how things go.

 > Hey, but it's their right as a company to filter appropriate candidates and select the best.